Oxsomi/core3/docs/oiSH.md

 	U8 padding1;

 	union {
-		U16 padding;				//Used for samplers (should be 0) U16 shaderBufferId;			//Used only at serialization (Buffer registers only) U16 inputAttachmentId;		//U16_MAX indicates "nothing", otherwise <7, only valid for SubpassInput SHTextureFormat texture;	//Read/write textures
+		U16 padding;				//Used for samplers, (RW)BAB or AS (should be 0) U16 shaderBufferId;			//Used only at serialization (Buffer registers only, ex ) U16 inputAttachmentId;		//U16_MAX indicates "nothing", otherwise <7, only valid for SubpassInput SHTextureFormat texture;	//Read/write textures
 	};